Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mai Chau in the movies "Chi Dau" (left) and "Vu Dai Village in the Past".

-In these roles, she transformed into a completely different image: Warm, hard-working, carrying the real experiences of a woman who has gone through many ups and downs in life.
+In these roles, she transformed into a completely different image: warm, hard-working, carrying the real experiences of a woman who has gone through many ups and downs in life.

 Meritorious Artist Mai Chau acted until she was over 80 years old, with her last film Bi Dung So.
-At that time, her health was no longer as before, her children were also worried and advised her to stop.
+At that time, her health was no longer as before, her children were also worried so they advised her to stop.
 However, for the female artist, giving up acting was too difficult.

 8.webp